CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-8.md

 </table>

 #### 8.6.5.
 Exported data
 The **Exported data** option shows data files that have previously been exported using the **EXPORT DATA** option on the project page.
 The primary purpose of this view is to provide visibility into the export process and help troubleshoot and prevent data loss.
-See **Recovering Exported data** in Troubleshooting (TODO link).
+See section 9.2 on **Recovering Exported data**.

 #### 8.6.6.
 Configuration view
 The **Configuration view** option shows the SMART desktop configuration settings.
 This is primarily useful for troubleshooting.